acdcfanbill/Star-Citizen-Shell-Downloader/README.md

     ./star-citizen-downloader.sh

 Make sure you have enough space.
-The script is interactive and will ask if you want Live/PTU relases and if the folders for the current release exist already exist, it will ask if you want to continue.
-The script also has curl set to continue downloads so 'in-theory' you can resume things.
-In practice it reports the webserver doesn't support resuming.
-So it might just start over again on partial files.
-I have no time to investigate right now.
+The script will automatically download the LIVE version.
+If you want the PTU files you can pass the proper flag and it will download that instead.
+The script also has wget set to continue downloads so you can resume things.
+So it might continue or it might start over again on partial files.
+I don't have the required time to investigate this at the moment.

-If you want to see more info on what is going on, edit the script with your favorite editor (vim I'm assuming) and change the DEBUG variable to 1.
+If you want to see more info about what is going on, pass the verbose flag to the script and it will print out a bunch more info as it works.

-If there's enough interest I may keep updating this, or add functionality like bypassing the interactive parts with parameters.
+If there's enough interest I may keep updating this, or add more functionality that people may ask for.
+Thanks very much to AntonLacon who did some much needed updates and cleanup to this script.

-Last updated 05/2016 - acdcfanbill
+Updated 20160526

+Shell test script by acdcfanbill, AntonLacon

+This script is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.